ashishagarwalibm/CAM-MongoDB/README.md

 # CAM-MongoDB

-Create a terraform example which can execute a script.
+Create a terraform example which can executes a script.